 - Place the tip of the bulb in your baby’s nose and release the bulb.
 This will pull mucus in.

 - When you remove the bulb, squeeze it onto a cloth or paper towel to clear the bulb.

 You should especially use this tool before your baby’s feeding.
 A clear nose makes it easier for your baby to eat.
 Combine the tool use with over-the-counter saline drops, which you can place into each nostril and suction out afterward.

 Cool mist humidifier

 A humidifier can introduce moisture into the air, helping thin your baby’s secretions.
 You can purchase cool mist humidifiers online or in stores.
 Make sure to clean and care for the humidifier properly.

-Hot water and/or steam humidifiers could be harmful to your baby because they could cause scalding.
+Hot water or steam humidifiers could be harmful to your baby because they can cause scalding.

 You can talk with your child’s doctor about treating any fevers with acetaminophen.
 Your doctor will give you a suggested dose based on your baby’s weight.
 Do not give your baby aspirin, as this can harm their health.

 Providing fluids, such as breast milk or formula, can prevent dehydration in your baby.
-You can ask your doctor if you should give your baby an electrolyte-replacing solution.
+You can also ask your doctor if you should give your baby an electrolyte-replacing solution.